Skip to main content

 Figure 2.
 Standard site-built roof rafters may pinch the insulation at the eave (Source: Georgia State Supplements and Amendments to the International Energy Conservation Code 2011).

 With a cathedral ceiling, a vaulted parallel chord truss roof can be constructed.
 Cathedral ceilings must provide space between the roof deck and ceiling for adequate insulation and ventilation.
-The 2009 IECC requires at least R-30 in areas where the roof-ceiling design doesn’t allow for more.
-Insulation levels of R-30 or higher can be achieved through the use of truss joists, scissor truss framing, or sufficiently large rafters.
+The residential provisions of the 2021 IECC require at least R-30 in areas where the roof-ceiling design doesn’t allow for more.
+Insulation levels of R-30 or higher can be achieved with truss joists, scissor truss framing, or sufficiently large rafters.
 For example, cathedral ceilings built with 2x12 rafters have space for standard 10-inch, R-30 batts and ventilation.

 The designer should specify energy trusses or other constructions that will allow full height construction and baffles on building plans.
 These designs will be implemented by the framer.
 The insulation contractor should install the insulation correctly to full depth and install rulers.
 This task should be included in the contract for the appropriate trade, depending on the workflow at a specific job site.

-If the roof is designed with limited height over the exterior top plates, an option is to install higher R-value per inch insulation over the top plates.
+If the roof is designed with limited height over the exterior top plates, installing higher R-value per inch insulation over the top plates is an option.
 This could be rigid insulation that is R-5 or greater per inch, such as extruded polystyrene or polyisocyanurate, or closed-cell spray foam.
 Rigid foam block could also serve as the insulation dam and baffle to provide protection for soffit vents and ventilating air flow.

-See the Compliance tab for 2009 IECC-specified wall insulation levels.
+See the Compliance tab for IECC ceiling insulation requirements.
 Some building scientists note that fully vented, pitched attic assemblies can be the lowest cost, highest R-value, and most durable roofs in all climates zones (except perhaps IECC Zone 1 and Zone 2 with high coastal humidity), as long as no major sources of potential air leakage (e.g., HVAC ducts or recessed light fixtures) are present in the ceiling plane.
-Given the low cost, high insulation levels (R-60 to R-100) are affordable and economically justified in Zones 5 through 8 and the only change required to meet these high levels, other than an airtight ceiling, is to construct raised heel trusses or rafter designs to accommodate the increased amount of insulation (Straube and Grin 2010).
+Given the low cost, high insulation levels (R-60 to R-100) are affordable and economically justified in Zones 5 through 8.
+The only change required to meet these high insulation levels, other than an airtight ceiling, is to construct raised heel trusses or rafter designs to accommodate the increased amount of insulation (Straube and Grin 2010).

 How to Construct a Roof with Full Insulation at the Eaves